-Tuesday 15 January 2019
+Tuesday 21 January 2020

-Day 6: AM: Subject Groups Seminars (3 hours)
+Day 6: AM: Subject Groups Seminars

-During this 3-hour seminar students will be tasked with producing an abstract for their miniprojects.
+During this seminar students will be tasked with producing an abstract for their mini-projects.
 Firstly, students will be asked to sum up their position in a single sentence.

 - Arts and Social Sciences: Mini project synopsis: aims, methodology, findings and theoretical interpretations.
 Students will engage in exercises that will help them to "map" their project. - The Human Past: Mini project synopsis: aims, methodology, findings and theoretical interpretations.
 Students will engage in exercises that will help them to "map" their project. - Natural Sciences: Mini project synopsis: aims, methodology, findings and theoretical interpretations.
 Students will engage in exercises that will help them to "map" their project.